wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 In addition to the party, we can also control for time as it's likely topics evolve over time.

-The plot below provides the STM estimate of the effect month has on the likelihood of the top four Republican topics.
+The plot below provides the STM estimate of the effect month has on the likelihood of the top four Republican topics (with 95% Confidence Intervals).

 ![Republican Topics - Effect of Time](/images/STM-senate5.png)